akhinos/cf4k8s-networking/README.md

 ```
 The owner of the virtual service is the `Route` with the name and uid of the newly created `Route CR`.

-A new kubernetes `Service` has been created by `RouteController` according to the destination spec of the `Route CR` (backend app).
+A new Kubernetes `Service` has been created by `RouteController` according to the destination spec of the `Route CR` (backend app).
 If the `Route CR` defines two destinations, then two `Services` will be created.
 ```json
 $ kubectl get services s-746112e9-b9e5-43a8-b48f-457da74720c0 -n cf-workloads -o json {